-The aim of the #FramedinBelarus project is to tell about each illegally convicted citizen of Belarus and create their portraits using the traditional Belarussian technique of swiper with red thread on a white background, and as a result - to record an important era of Belarusian history with a folk code ornament.
+The project aims to create portraits of each illegally convicted citizen using the traditional Belarusian embroidery technique of red thread on a white background, thereby recording an important era of Belarusian history with a folk code - ornament.

-Participation in the project is a gesture of creative solidarity, allowing us to symbolically support people affected by the state regime and tell about each of them using a non-traditional tool of political protest - cross-stitching.
+Participation in the project is a gesture of creative solidarity, allowing individuals to symbolically support those affected by the dictatorship and share their stories through the non-traditional tool of political protest - cross-stitching.

-The final form of the project will be a collective canvas of all the embroidered portraits and will be a material symbol of the intertwining of political events and human destinies.
+Already, more than 400 people around the world have become "ambassadors" of the project, stitching portraits of political prisoners individually or in groups.
+The final form of the project will be a collective canvas of all the embroidered portraits, symbolizing the intertwining of political events and human destinies.

 The project is a continuation of the series "History of Belarusian Vyzhyvanka" , created by Rufina Bazlova in 2020-2021, and is run by the Stitchit Collective.
 Through the #FramedinBelarus project, the collective creative process allows individuals to speak out against injustice and stand in solidarity with political prisoners in Belarus.